EinNeuerBenutzername/Corburt/README.md

 # Corburt

-***IMPORTANT: At present, the development of CB is temporarily put on hold due to my academic reasons.
-According to the plan, I will restart the update by next July.***
+**IMPORTANT**

+* **For academic reasons, Corburt's update has been suspended.
+Development will resume in June this year.
+According to the plan, I will probably release Corburt Lite in August.**

 ## About